Dear reader of ADxS.org, please excuse the disruption.

 In depression, ADHD and addictive behavior, the ability to feel pleasure is reduced (“low hedonic tone”).910

-Diagnostic manuals (DSM, ICD) do not contain the totality of all symptoms that can occur in a disorder, but only those that distinguish one disorder particularly well from others.
-Diagnostic manuals are therefore only useful for diagnosing a disorder, but not for treating it.
+Diagnostic manuals (DSM, ICD) do not contain the entirety of all symptoms that can occur in a Disorder, but only those that distinguish one Disorder particularly well from others.
+Diagnostic manuals are therefore only useful for diagnosing a Disorder, but not for treating it.

 Mild episode: 2 additional symptoms.